AndromedaTechnology/shopify-syncer-luceed/readme.md

   <a href="https://firestarter-api.andromeda.technology">https://firestarter-api.andromeda.technology</a>
 </p>

+## Motivation

+Built for easier syncing of Luceed and Shopify.

+Written in TypeScript, with Interfaces and separated files, folders for each domain (Luceed, Shopify) and it's sub-domains (Orders, Customers, ShippingData etc.).

+This organization greatly helps with understanding of the flow of the sync process between Luceed and Shopify.

+Easily extend this codebase to suit your needs.

+## What is covered

+Most of the basic stuff needed to get your webshop up and running in Shopify, while having it in Sync with your physical store and inventory (via Luceed).

+- View, Create: Orders,
+- View, Create: Customers,
+- Sync Shopify Orders to Luceed,
+- Sync Luceed Products to Shopify.

 ## Luceed

 - Na Webshopu navodimo samo MPC cijene (ne VPC)

+## Technology of the system

 Easy to extend, Progressive and Scalable API boilerplate to power your startup.